Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

 * As a user I can keep scrolling through the images on the site, that are loaded for me automatically so that I don't have to click on "next page" etc
 * As a user I can see a list of the most followed profiles so that I can see which profiles are popular
+* As a user, I can search for posts with keywords, so that I can find the posts and user profiles I am most interested in
 * As a logged in user I can follow and unfollow other users so that I can see and remove posts by specific users in my posts feed
 * As a user I can navigate through pages quickly so that I can view content seamlessly without page refresh